Serial EEPROM Compatible Non-Volatile Memory, SPI interface 1M-bit FRAM "MB85RS1MT", 2Mbit FRAM "MB85RS2MT"

 FRAM is a type of memory that features both non-volatility, which allows data to be retained even when the power is switched off, and random access, which enables fast data writing.
-Because FRAM can safely store data that is being written even at sudden power source failures and power outages, it is possible to ensure the protection of parameter information and log data in equipment recorded immediately preceding a power source outage.
-Since started mass production of FRAM in 1999, FRAM products have been adopted many applications such as factory automation, measurement equipment, ATM, and medical devices.
+Because FRAM can safely store data that is being written even during sudden power source failures and power outages, it is possible to ensure the protection of equipment information and data recorded immediately preceding a power source outage.
+Based on this capability, since launching volume production in 1999 FRAM products from Fujitsu Semiconductor have been widely employed for use primarily in factory automation equipment, measurement devices, banking terminals, and medical devices.

 Figure 2.
 Power Consumption Comparison

 As an update to its lineup of FRAM products, Fujitsu Semiconductor has developed MB85RS1MT (1 Mbit) and MB85RS2MT (2 Mbit), which represent the company’s largest density FRAM products to date to feature an SPI serial interface.
 Both products feature an improved guaranteed read/write cycle count of 10 trillion cycles, which is ten times more than Fujitsu’s existing FRAM products, providing even better support for real-time, continuous data recording.

 For applications including smart meters and other measurement devices, as well as industrial machinery and medical devices such as hearing aids—all of which to date have required 1-2 Mbit non-volatile memory with a serial interface—it is now possible to replace conventional EEPROM with Fujitsu Semiconductor’s new FRAM products.
 The resulting improvements in fast writing can lead to greater performance, while also minimizing the risk of data loss from sudden voltage drops or power outages.
 In terms of power consumed during writing, as well, the new products consume 92% less power than EEPROM, thereby helping to extend battery life.